Skip to main content

 Imbakbaka (Pasta)

-Spiced one-pot pasta with tomato sauce - Italian-Libyan fusion, household comfort food.
+Spiced one-pot pasta in tomato sauce, an Italian-Libyan crossover and everyday comfort food.

 Allergens: